Galveston Prenuptial Agreement Attorney

 Nobody wants a marriage to end in failure.
 But we all know the reality: as many as half of all U.S. marriages ultimately end in divorce.
 Given the inherent complexity of unwinding a couple’s finances and property, it is often a prudent move to sign a prenuptial or post-marital agreement.

 Such agreements are not “planning for failure” so much as avoiding the need for potentially extended and costly litigation should the marriage end.
-A well-drafted pre- or post-marital agreement should give both spouses piece of mind that if life takes an unexpected turn, they will not squander their assets battling each other in divorce court.
+A well-drafted pre- or post-marital agreement should give both spouses peace of mind that if life takes an unexpected turn, they will not squander their assets battling each other in divorce court.
 At the Law Offices of Tad Nelson & Associates, our experienced Galveston County family law attorneys can help you draft and review an agreement that best fits your situation.

 What a Pre- or Post-Marital Agreement Can (and Cannot) Do for You